Jomy10/defer/README.md

 # defer.h

-A simple, stb-style single-header library which adds a defer block and an autofree attribute to C/C++.
+A simple, stb-style single-header library which adds a compile-time defer block and autofree attribute to C/C++.

 ## Autofree